-There's no easy way to talk about a sexually transmitted infection with a partner.
+There’s no easy way to talk about a sexually transmitted infection with a partner.
 In many cases, people feel embarrassed about any problems with their sexual health, they tend to avoid the subject completely.
-This can not cause poor communication in a relationship, it could also be dangerous, because those with STDs could pass them on to a partner.
+This can cause poor communication in a relationship, it could also be dangerous, because those with STDs could pass them on to a partner.

 The biggest part of having a frank discussion is breaking down the stigma so often associated with STDs in the first place.
-A new study conducted at Ohio State University indicates that TV shows like Sex and The City may actually help erase that barrier.
+A study conducted at Ohio State University indicates that TV shows like Sex and The City may actually help erase that barrier.
 In fact, participants who watched the show were found to be twice as likely to talk to their partners about STDs after seeing their favorite characters touch on the subject.

 The experiment focused on a talk between the characters Samantha and Miranda, who spoke about HIV and chlamydia.
 One group of participants saw the unedited version, which featured an in-depth conversation about the STDs.
 In another version, the women only briefly touched on the subject.
 A third one didn’t show it at all.